Rsz Img 1840

 4- The sales professional or businessman

-In the Field of business and salesmanship, it is all about sealing the deal.
-But to achieve that you need to build a connection with your Arab clients or partners.
+In the field of business and salesmanship, it is all about sealing the deal.
+But to achieve that, you need to build a connection with your Arab clients or partners.

+It is worth noting that language does not operate in a vacuum, as it is intertwined with culture.
 Doing business with customers from the Arab world is very different from conducting it with Anglo-Saxons or Germans, for example.
-You have to spend more time with your Arab customers, eat meals and drink a lot of tea together in order to build rapport.
+You have to spend more time with your Arab customers, eat meals, and drink a lot of tea together in order to build rapport.

 Being able to converse with your customer in a Gulf or Egyptian dialect, even sporadically, will go a long way in the effort to seal the deal and bring repeat business.
-Your customers may be able to speak English but they will prefer you over your colleague or competitor if you have that language edge.
+Your customers may be able to speak English, but they will prefer you over your colleague or competitor if you have that language edge.
+MSA in this situation would not be needed because the purpose is to make conversation and win friends, aka clients.

 5- The Introvert